XueWei08/xuewei08.github.io/research.md

 <!--   ![Alt text](/file/wise_system.pdf) -->
 ![Alt text](/file/ris.png)
 <!--   ![Alt text](/file/wise_system.pdf) -->
-  <p> • estimate incident RFI of the telescope and configure Reconfigurable Intelligent Surface(number, spacing, etc.)</p>
+  <p> • Estimate incident RFI of the telescope and configure Reconfigurable Intelligent Surface(number, spacing, etc.)</p>
-  <p> • find the solution of amplitude and phase of each element of RIS to reflect incident RFI of RIS in order to cancel RFI in the telescope</p>
+  <p> • Find the solution of amplitude and phase of each element of RIS to reflect incident RFI of RIS in order to cancel RFI in the telescope</p>

 <h3>Key generation</h3>
 <!--   <p> Advised by: Dr. Dola Saha 2022 – 2023</p>  -->